 - Distracted thinking: Practice concentrated refocusing.
 Try saying the alphabet backwards, listing as many state capitals as you can, or singing the lyrics to a well-liked song.

-Learn more innovative methods of successful Alzheimer’s care by getting in touch with Atlanta Home Care Partners, providers of expert memory care in Georgia.
+Learn more innovative methods of successful Alzheimer’s care by getting in touch with Atlanta Home Care Partners, providers of expert Alzheimer’s care in Atlanta and surrounding areas.
 Our care providers are specially trained in the most up-to-date Alzheimer’s care techniques, and we are always available to assist a loved one with dementia to remain safe and calm, and to enjoy life to the greatest possible potential.
 Contact us or call (404) 228-0103 any time for assistance.